dkondor/iterator_zip/README.md

 v2.erase( it.get_it2(), v2.end() );
 ```

 Also, there is a test program, which contains some examples for usage.
-It can be compiled and run:
+It can be compiled and run as following:
 ```
 g++ -o it_zip_test it_zip_test.cpp -g -std=gnu++14 -Wall
 ./it_zip_test